tspspi/mini-apigw/README.md

   restrict models, and `cost_limit` to enforce soft limits.
 Per‑app traces can be persisted as JSONL with optional image capture.
 - The admin interface binds on the same port (due to limitations in FastAPI code and simplicity).
-  It is restricted to localhost by default, beware of limitations of this kind of filtering when running local jails; additional networks can be allow‑listed with CIDRs in `admin.stats_networks`.
+  It is restricted to localhost by default; when running local jails use CIDRs in `admin.stats_networks`.
+  If you expose the service through a Unix domain socket the gateway assumes a local reverse proxy enforces access control, so configure that proxy accordingly.

 ## Running